itszn/unnamed-sdvx-clone/docs/source/challenges.rst

 The file must contain :code:`title`, :code:`level`, :code:`charts`, and :code:`global`. :code:`overrides` is optional

-**Note:** comments are used for these docs, but the actual JSON file does not allow comments!
+**IMPORTANT NOTE:** comments are used for these docs, but the actual JSON file does not allow comments!
 Additionally strict JSON spec must be followed so no extra commas at the end of a list are allowed!

 Charts
 ******